nd-tung/TCP-H_Query_Plan/README.md

 This repository contains relational algebra visualizations for selected TPC-H benchmark queries.

+**Note:** Query plans flow from bottom to top - table scans are at the bottom, and final results are at the top.

 ## Query Plans

 ### TPC-H Q1: Pricing Summary Report Query